julianahand/Final-Project/README.md

 Inspired by "Outlast" by Red Barrels

 ## Future Development
-Furnish the hospital and add mementos from the deceased patients to collect.
+Furnish the hospital, add additional enemies and add mementos from the deceased patients to collect.

 # Created by: QWERTY
 Juliana Hand (level design and coding, key and exit code, enemy mesh)